Casey Dominguez, PhD

 B.A., University of California, Berkeley

 Scholarly and Creative Work

-She has also published work on the presidential honeymoon period in Congress and the Presidency and in The Forum, and is currently researching congressional responses to presidential assertions of expanded war powers.
+She has also written about presidential elections, the presidential honeymoon period, and is currently researching congressional responses to presidential assertions of expanded war powers.

 Dominguez' teaching interests include a wide range of topics in American politics.
 She teaches the introductory American Politics class, as well as upper division courses on the presidency, parties and interest groups, and campaigns and elections.
 She has also taught classes incorporating research methodology, including the Political Science/International Relations research Capstone, and an interdisciplinary honors course in Social Network Analysis.